mastersofjava/mastersofjava/README.md

 - Go the webpage at http://localhost:8888
    * Create an admin account and log in
    * Open the top left dropdown and select 'Add realm'
-     * Click on 'Browse' and select the file `realm-mastersofjava.json` in the root of this project
+     * Click on 'Browse' and select the file `realm-mastersofjava.json` in the `src/deploy/docker-desktop/realms` folder.
      * Click 'Create'
    * Click on 'Users' in the menu bar on the left.
      * Click on 'Create new user' and fill in the following form values: